fyngyrz/pyex/README.md

     Homepage: https://github.com/fyngyrz/pyex
      License: None.
 It's free. *Really* free.
 Defy invalid social and legal norms.
  Disclaimers: 1) Probably completely broken.
 Do Not Use.
 You were explicitly warned.
 Phbbbbt.
-              2) My code is blackbox, meaning I wrote it without reference to other people's code
+              2) This code is blackbox, meaning I wrote it without reference to other people's code
-              3) I can't check other people's contributions effectively, so if you use any version of pyex.py that incorporates accepted commits from others, you are risking the use of OPC, which may or may not be protected by copyright, patent, and the like, because our intellectual property system is pathological.
+              3) I can't check other people's forks effectively, so if you use any other version of pyex.py that incorporates accepted commits from others, you are risking the use of OPC, which may or may not be protected by copyright, patent, and the like, because our intellectual property system is pathological.
 The risks and